SELECTION OF QUESTIONS AND ANSWERS

 There are many aspects in Tai Chi Chuan practice.
 You may, for example, perform a Tai Chi Chuan set, or practice stance training, or practice combat application.
 If you practice Tai Chi Chuan correctly, irrespective of whether you perform a set or practice stances or combat application, you circulate your energy as well as build up your energy.

-With this understanding, your question is whether you could practice Tai Chi Chuan and Eighteen Lohan exercises together, and if so, which should be practiced first.
+With this understanding, your question is whether you could practice Tai Chi Chuan or any chi kung exercises, i.e. your Eighteeen Lohan Hands, first.

 Is it OK to do them both together?
 Does it matter which is done first?